rethinkdb/docs/0-getting-started/install/centos.md

 sudo make install
 ```

-# Compile from source on Centos 6 #
+# Compile from source on CentOS 6 #

 These instructions have been tested on CentOS 6.5.

 ## Get the build dependencies ##

-The version of GCC included with Centos 6 is too old to compile RethinkDB.
+The version of GCC included with CentOS 6 is too old to compile RethinkDB.
 A newer version can be installed using devtoolset:

 ```bash
 rpm --import http://ftp.scientificlinux.org/linux/scientific/5x/x86_64/RPM-GPG-KEYs/RPM-GPG-KEY-cern